Huawei Cluebase VMS User Manual

 37. The video management system provides the user of the client workstation with an option to enable an automatic switching between a high and a low-resolution stream.
 The video management system automatically switches to a low-resolution stream, if the user of the client workstation opens multiple cameras on a monitor.
 The video management system automatically switches to a high-resolution stream, when the user maximizes a camera on the monitor.

-38. The video management system support PTZ control with a dedicated graphical (virtual) joystick control, supporting Pan, Tilt, Zoom and Focus commands.
+38. The video management system support with a dedicated graphical (virtual) joystick control, supporting Pan, Tilt, Zoom and Focus commands.
 For PTZ cameras, the cursor shall change to indicate the Pan/Tilt direction when hovering over the corresponding image pane.
 The Pan/Tilt speed shall increase as the cursor moves farther from the center of the virtual joystick.
 An additional control command near the Pan/Tilt command of the joystick shall be used for zoom-in/zoom-out control.

 39. The video management system shall support digital zoom of any image pane.
 The mouse wheel shall control digital zoom when the mouse cursor is hovering over a selected image pane.